 - Where and how students can sign up

-- A short description of who they are and why they’re qualified to teach this class.
+- A short version of who they are and why they’re qualified to teach this class

 Since instructors might not be experienced in talking with the press, you might want to coach them before they go on air.
 Practice their answers to common interview questions and remind them that they’re always on the record.

 If you want instructors to help you create marketing content, ask!
 Most instructors won’t think to do these things on their own.
-Yet, with guidance from you, they can contribute valuable marketing content.
-Improve the likelihood that they’ll give you what you need by being specific.
+You’ll need to approach them with a specific request.

 Make sure to also give them a deadline.
-Instructors are busy people.
-Your request might fall off of their to-do list without a deadline to anchor it in place.
-And of course, don’t forget to give them credit for the content and say thank you.
+Instructors are busy people and your request could easily fall off of their to-do list.
+Of course, don’t forget to give them credit for the content and say thank you.
 A little appreciation goes a long way.